solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 ### Measuing RU Charge

-1. Locate the *using* block within the **Main** method and delete any code from the previous section:
+1. Locate the *using* block within the **Main** method and delete the code added for the previous section so it again looks like this:

     ```csharp
     public static async Task Main(string[] args)